Jmian1520/Data-Sceince-Project/README.md

 # Overview

-This project investigates the relationship between lifestyle factors and sleep health using multiple machine learning models.
-The objective is to evaluate the predictive performance of different algorithms in estimating sleep-related outcomes.
+This projectexamine how various lifestyle and health factors affect the quality of sleep using multiple machine learning models.
+The objective is provide an analytical framework that predicts sleep quality, identifies the major lifestyle and health factors that influence it, and ultimately provides evidence-based recommendations for improving sleep health.

 # Dataset
-The dataset includes information related to sleep duration, physical activity, stress levels, occupation, BMI, heart rate, daily habits, and other lifestyle indicators.
+The dataset includes information like demographic variables, sleep metrics and lifestyle behavioral factors and health indicators.
+It contains 3 variables and 374 unique individuals records.

 # Methodology
 The project follows an end-to-end machine learning pipeline: